name970/Protocol/README.md

 # Protocol

-> A Proof-of-Useful-Work consensus where the "work" is **verifiable matrix multiplication**:
+> A Proof-of-Useful-Work consensus where the "work" is verifiable matrix multiplication:
 > exact INT8 arithmetic for bit-reproducible results, plus a cheap probabilistic audit that
-> certifies a product *without recomputing it*.
+> certifies a product without recomputing it.

 > [!WARNING]
 > **Status: research / proof-of-concept.
 Unaudited.
 Not for production use.**